Best Bookie for Big Horse Racing Bets and High Rollers

 This applies to Class 1 and Class 2 UK/Irish races for UK/Irish residents.
 Note too that the £500 lay to lose guarantee is only a minimum.
 You may be able to stake and win much more.

 He remains at the helm of Betfred and whilst most of the other big sites are public companies, or owned by investment companies, Betfred is owned by a bookmaker.
-Fred Done is a hugely successful businessman too but he at least has some knowledge of what being a bookie is all about.
+Fred Done is a hugely successful businessman too these days but he has more than a ittle knowledge of what being a bookie is all about.

 And, of course, what it is all about is being prepared to stick your neck out and take a bet when a genuine high roller comes along.
-Done is 75 at the time of writing and we’re not suggesting he’s out at race courses doing tic-tac anymore.
-But a little of the old-fashioned ethos remains and Betfred are certainly one of the few bookies who won’t limit you too quickly.
+Done has been pensionable for a good few years now, and we’re not suggesting he’s out at race courses doing tic-tac anymore; but a little of the old-fashioned ethos remains and Betfred are certainly one of the few bookies who won’t limit you too quickly.

-In terms of their maximum payouts they are the same as the Betfair Sportsbook.
+In terms of their maximum payouts, Betfred are the same as the Betfair Sportsbook.
 That means that £1m can be won on most races, with limits of between £50,000 and £250,000 on other types of race or bet.

 That isn’t to say that you will necessarily be able to whack down £500,000 on an even money favourite at some small meeting.
 However, on the big races, we’ve found Betfred to be perfectly happy taking big bets and this is backed up by our richer friends and other reliable sources.

-In truth, only Betfair’s Exchange can guarantee no bans and no limits.
+In truth though, only Betfair’s Exchange can guarantee no bans and no limits.
 It may well also provide the biggest maximum bets, especially for the major races.
 However, there is no doubt at all that for many high rollers, Betfred is a brilliant alternative.